 By Avi Landau

-These days, when most Japanese think of O-Tsukimi (お月見- moon-viewing）they imagine admiring and making offerings ( of seasonal foods and grasses) to the full moon of mid-autumn, the biggest looking and most beautiful moon of the year, which appears on the 15th night of the 8th month of the old lunar calendar ( which was on September 15th, in 2016).
+These days, when most Japanese think of O-Tsukimi (お月見- moon-viewing）they imagine admiring and making offerings ( of seasonal foods and grasses) to the full moon of mid-autumn, the biggest looking and most beautiful moon of the year, which appears on the 15th night of the 8th month of the old lunar calendar – which was on the night of October 4th this year.
 Since according to that calendar the full moon almost always occurs on the 15th of the month, besides the word MANGETSU ( 満月), which literally means FULL MOON, there is another expression- JU-GOYA (十五夜), directly translatable as THE 15th NIGHT, which in the past could be used to indicate any full moon, but which now is usually taken to mean the night of mid-autumn moon viewing.
 The custom of having formal events on the night of the 15th in the 8th month was introduced to Japan from China, though as it spread throughout the land it was JAPANIZED, in that the offerings made to the moon also came to include TARO (sato imo), and other native Japanese species.
 However, what really made Japanese O-Tsukimi distinctly different from what (still) happens in China is the fact that in Japan, proper moon-viewing could not be completed on JUST ONE NIGHT (the 15th night of the 8th month).
 This was called KATAMI-TSUKI (片見月), and was considered to be highly inauspicious.

 To do TSUKI-MI the right way in Japan, one had to also set offerings to, and then admire the moon again approximately one month later, in the 9th month.This time it was not the full moon of the 15th night which received special attention, but the moon of the 13th night (JU-SANYA 十三夜), which is very large , but NOT QUITE FULL (see the chart above).
 It is said that this IMPERFECT moon, appeals more strongly to Japanese (as oppossed to Chinese) aesthetic sensibilities.